ni/monodrive-documentation/docs/monoDrive_home/Lighting API.md

 [Importing and Assigning to Lights](https://docs.unrealengine.com/4.26/en-US/BuildingWorlds/LightingAndShadows/IESLightProfiles/#importingandassigningtolights) section or the UE4 IES Light Profile documentation page.

-The monoDrive C++ client provides three structs for the configuration detailed above: LightsConfig, LEDArrayConfig and LEDConfig.
+The monoDrive C++ client provides three structs for the configuration detailed above: LightsConfig, LEDArrayConfig, ConeLEDConfig, and RectLEDConfig.
 These are defined in the sensor_config.h header and provide conversion to/from json.

 A sample configuration command using the C++ client code would look as follows:

 ```
 LightsConfig lightsConfig; // the lights configuration
 lightsConfig.actor_id = sim0.getEgoVehicleId();	// attach the configuration to the EGO vehicle